ranja-sarkar/Classification/docs/chapter1.md

 Statistical tests use a data sample to assess and make an inference about a population from which the sample is drawn.
 In a two-sample comparison, the goal often is to assess whether the means of some attribute obtained for individuals in the two samples (sub-populations) differ.
 Statistical power (simply power) is the probability of detection of an effect, quantified by a size called effect size, in other words the probability that the test will find a statistically significant difference between that attribute in the samples.
 When there exists an actual effect, the power of a test represents the chances of effect detection.

+Selecting a sample size to make a machine learn correctly, in other words to train an optimal model is a little tricky.
+There is a typical relationship between training datasize and model performance.
+However, for some model algorithms and datasets, such a relation might not exist at all.

 # Power

 Power depends on a number of factors for effect detection, few of which pertain to a specific testing situation.
 The ones power almost always depends on are significance level used in the test, magnitude of the effect-of-interest (effect of size), and size of the sample.
 Power versus sample size yields the power curve which tells us how adequate the size is to detect a significant effect in a test (experiment) or randomized controlled trial (RCT).